-Surveillance procedures are comparable to those for a sporadic case however surveillance is undertaken over a wider area.
+Surveillance procedures are comparable to those for a sporadic case however surveillance is undertaken over a wider area and usually incorporates an approved inspection program.
 Councils Vector Management Officers and Environmental Health Officers undertake surveillance with Queensland Health officers.

-Control

-Larval Control
+Control Larval Control